 Reading Norwegian fiction will expand your vocabulary and make studying feel like a hobby.
-And thanks to texts written for language learners, you don’t need too much Norwegian knowledge to get started.Short Stories in Norwegian is geared at upper beginners and lower intermediates.
-Meanwhile, Naiv.
-Super. is a touching read that’s often compared to The Catcher in the Rye.
+And thanks to texts written for language learners, you don’t need too much Norwegian knowledge to get started.is geared at upper beginners and lower intermediates.
+Meanwhile, is a touching read that’s often compared to The Catcher in the Rye.

-You could try LingQ as well.
+You could also try LingQ.
 It allows you to read and watch videos and look up new vocabulary without exiting the platform.
-You can also upload your own texts.
+You can upload your own texts, too.
 We found that the word review functions were poorly organized, but when used just as a reading app, it might help you get through that book you’ve been struggling with.

 Nordic noir, anyone?
 This moody crime genre has won fans around the world.
 Bear in mind, however, that asking for Nordic noir could result in bemused looks in Norway, where it’s just called “crime fiction.”